Shop by Category

 While certain gut supplements shouldn’t replace a healthy diet that includes a variety of nutrient-dense gut-friendly foods, taking a probiotic supplement is still a smart way to support gut health.

-Probiotic supplements, whether in capsule or gummy form, serve as a convenient way to obtain strains of microbes that are known to benefit overall gut health.
+Probiotic supplements, usually in capsule form, serve as a convenient way to obtain strains of microbes that are known to benefit overall gut health.

 Ancient Nutrition’s SBO Probiotics provide not only special types of soil-based organism (SBO) probiotics, but also prebiotics and postbiotics for even more positive effects on your microbiome.
-Together, these three — which we call the “trifecta” for gut health — support your digestive system and help keep gut function on track.
+Together, these three — called the “trifecta” for gut health — support your digestive system and help keep gut function on track.

 SBOs are a particular type of probiotic found in soil that are considered “hardy” and tolerant to the harsh conditions of the stomach, which helps with their absorption.
 Taking SBO probiotics regularly can help reduce occasional constipation, bloating and flatulence/gassiness, and can support healthy immune system function.
 An added benefit: They don’t need to be refrigerated like many other types of probiotics.